morrownr/7612u/README.md

 This adapter works very well with the Raspberry Pi hardware.

 -----
-The below document provides instructions for testing monitor mode with a Raspberry Pi with the Raspberry Pi OS and a USB WiFi adapter based on the mt7612u or mt7610u chipsets.
+The below document provides instructions for testing monitor mode with the Raspberry Pi OS (arm32) and Kali Linux (amd64) and a USB WiFi adapter based on the mt7612u chipset.

 [Monitor_Mode.md](https://github.com/morrownr/7612u/blob/main/Monitor_Mode.md)